-Now where do we start with this oversized, overpriced truly ridiculous light gun?
-Aside from devouring six of your AA batteries, having to endure shoulder ache for days and offering up games which involved nothing more than shooting moles, this wireless gun was a massive flop for Nintendo and not the first one on the list mind you.
+Now where do we start with this oversized, overpriced, truly ridiculous light gun?
+Aside from devouring six of your AA batteries - and doing so pretty consistently - having to endure shoulder ache for days after use, and offering up a selection of games which involved nothing more than shooting moles, the wireless Super Scope was a truly massive flop for Nintendo.

 Wii car adaptor